apache/linkis-website/community/how-to-release.md

 [RESULT][VOTE] Release Apache Linkis ${release_version} ${rc_version}

 content:
-Hello Apache Linkis PPMC and Community,
+Hello Apache Linkis PMC and Community,

     The vote closes now as 72hr have passed.
 The vote PASSES with

-    xx (+1 non-binding) votes from the PPMC, xx (+1 binding) votes from the IPMC, xx (+1 non-binding) votes from the rest of the developer community, and no further 0 or -1 votes.
+    xx (+1 non-binding) votes from the PMC, xx (+1 non-binding) votes from the rest of the developer community, and no further 0 or -1 votes.

     The vote thread: {vote_mail_address}

-    I will now bring the vote to general@incubator.apache.org to get approval by the IPMC.
     If this vote passes also, the release is accepted and will be published.

 Thank you for your support.